mxvlk/FogOff/README.md

 ## How to use

-Note: I will not provide a API key because only around 500 map reloads per day are free
+Note: I will not provide an API key because only around 500 map reloads per day are free.
+This is also the reason there is no already compiled apk to download.

+Steps to compile on your own:

 - Add your own Google Maps API key (in the AndroidManifest.xml)
-- Compile the app
+- Compile the app (via Android Studio or the given GitHub Action)

 # Features